Hike, Kayak and Wild Camp the Norwegian Fjords in a Weekend

 Hiking

 Wake up in a Norwegian paradise and enjoy a leisurely breakfast before packing your bag, ready for the day's hike.
-Your aim is to reach the Breiskrednosi summit 1189m above the Nærøyfjord and get a spectacular view of the fjord from above.
-Drink in the views over the fjord from the top with your group.
-Head back down to your campsite and enjoy dinner round the campfire before another night under the stars.
+Your aim is to reach the Breiskrednosi summit, which is 1189m above the Nærøyfjord and offers a spectacular view of the fjord from above.
+Drink in the views over the fjord from the top with your group, before heading back down to the campsite.
+Enjoy dinner around the campfire before another night under the stars.

 Day 4